201010 LTD / SCIENCE PHOTO LIBRARY 201010 LTD / SCIENCE PHOTO LIBRARY

-Gravity Probe B (GP-B) satellite, computer artwork.
-The Earth is shown warping a grid of space-time.
-The GP-B satellite (left) was used to investigate some predictions of Einstein's theory of General Relativity.
-This theory presents gravity as a warping of space and time.
-The GP-B used a telescope and four gyroscopes to try to detect both the Earth's warping of space-time, and also the predicted 'drag' on space-time caused by the rotation of the Earth.
+Gravity Probe B satellite, computer artwork.
+The Earth (background) is shown warping a grid of space-time.
+The Gravity Probe B satellite is an experiment that was conducted by NASA and Stanford University to test some predictions of Einstein's theory of General Relativity.
+This theory presents gravity as a warping of space and time, and the Gravity Probe B used gyroscopes to try to detect both the Earth's warping of space-time, and also the predicted 'drag' on space-time caused by the rotation of the Earth.
 The satellite was launched in 2004, and the experiment finished in September 2005.
-The analysis of the results is ongoing, as of 2009, but has so far confirmed the Earth's warping of space-time to an uncertainty of less than 0.5 per cent.
+The analysis of the results is expected to be completed some time in 2007.